ahf/onion-tex/src/pandoc/prosa_june/slides.markdown

 Tor's **safety** comes from **diversity**:

-\begin{enumerate}[(1), itemsep=12pt]
-    \item Diversity of relays.
-The more relays we have and the more diverse they are, the fewer attackers are in a position to do traffic confirmation. \\ \ \\
+1. Diversity of relays.
+The more relays we have and the more diverse they are, the fewer attackers are in a position to do traffic confirmation.
    Research problem: How do we measure diversity over time?

-    \item Diversity of users and reasons to use it.
+2. Diversity of users and reasons to use it.
 50000 users in Iran means almost all of them are normal citizens.
-\end{enumerate}

 ##